matt-FFFFFF/hassio-addon-teslamate/README.md

 #### Mosquitto access control list

-You must specify an access control list entry for the t3eslamate user, for example:
+You must specify an access control list entry for the teslamate user, for example:

 ```text
 user teslamate